tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * How could an investment portfolio be improved using customer segmentation?

   **Sample answer:** Using customer segmentation, a portfolio can be categorized by industry, location, revenue, account size, and the number of employees to reveal where risk and opportunity live within the portfolio.
-These patterns can provide key measurable data for more predictive credit risk management.
+These patterns can provide critical measurable data for more predictive credit risk management.

 Explain to students that in Today's class, they will learn how to use Scikit-learn to implement clustering and customer segmentation.